Catheter Ablation vs Common Drugs and Medication

 Many patients who come to our office looking to understand more about electrophysiology have never been able to tolerate or have been unwilling to accept the risks of anti-coagulant medication.

 The primary benefit of cardiac catheter ablation, as it relates to atrial fibrillation, is that the procedure treats the underlying cause of the arrhythmia.
 In doing so, we immediately reduce the risk of stroke by regulating the left atrium of the heart appropriately and stemming the pooling of blood in the LAA.
 However, long-term or untreated atrial fibrillation may have already caused blood to the pool and coagulate within the left atrial appendage.
-Therefore, new research, including a clinical trial in which Dr. Gidney is participating, is evaluating whether the closure of the left atrial appendage can enhance the stroke preventing qualities of cardiac catheter ablation.
+Therefore, new research, including a clinical trial, is evaluating whether the closure of the left atrial appendage can enhance the stroke preventing qualities of cardiac catheter ablation.

-Currently, we offer two procedures for the closure of the left atrial appendage for patients that are unable to take or are poo long term candidates for anticoagulang medication.
+Currently, there are two procedures for the closure of the left atrial appendage for patients that are unable to take or are poo long term candidates for anticoagulant medication.
 These procedure are the LARIAT suturing procedure and the WATCHMAN occlusion device.

-Of course, these procedures also come with inherent risks and that will be evaluated and discussed during your consultation with Dr. Gidney.
+Of course, these procedures also come with inherent risks and that will be evaluated and discussed during your consultation.
 Further, these procedures cannot definitively eliminate the risk of stroke as blood clots can form in other parts of the heart and circulatory system as well.
 The goal is to reduce the risk of stroke as well as a blood thinner but without the risks of being on a blood thinner long term.

 Before stopping the use of any anticoagulant medication, it is important that patients consult with their cardiologist or electrophysiologist to ensure the safety of doing so.
 As with any medical decision, the benefits must be weighed against the potential risks.